OfficeDev/open-xml-docs/docs/working-with-slide-layouts.md

 ---
 # Working with slide layouts (Open XML SDK)

-This topic discusses the Open XML SDK 2.5 for Office <span sdata="cer" target="T:DocumentFormat.OpenXml.Presentation.SlideLayout">**SlideLayout**** class and how it relates to the Open XML File Format PresentationML schema.
+This topic discusses the Open XML SDK 2.5 for Office [SlideLayout](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.presentation.slidelayout.aspx) class and how it relates to the
+Open XML File Format PresentationML schema.